 Sure, I’ve appreciated this pop-culture space of black wokeness—the manufacturing of fly black excellence and king and queen-dom—but can’t always subscribe to be that shit.

-Atlanta—my favorite series of the year for example—oozes a brand of flyness that prevails over a story of black struggle.
+Atlanta—my favourite series of the year for example—oozes a brand of flyness that prevails over a story of black struggle.
 Black Panther is blackness elevated—nobility up the ass—with blackity black “excellence” personified as transformative but idealistic.
-And Insecure next to all that is just current—my normal met with my uncool, awkward normal—just a black working woman in her fuck-up phase.
-It’s refreshingly oblivious to all that “be great” and “be cool” messaging feeling like a cool-ass king or queen will always be a dope thing on a good day; but Insecure is a necessary vision of blackness that flaunts the crack in black, and I fuck with that.
+And Insecure next to all that is just current—my normal met with my uncool, awkward normal—just a black working woman in her fuck up phase.
+It’s refreshingly oblivious to all that “be great” and “be cool” messaging Feeling like a cool-ass king or queen will always be a dope thing on a good day; but Insecure is a necessary vision of blackness that flaunts the crack in black, and I fuck with that.

-Several mainstream representations of blackness make constants out of Annalise Keating (Viola Davis) types—calculated, powerful, and cunning in the same calculated, powerful, and cunning quality of a Kerry Washington in Scandal.
+Several mainstream representations of blackness make constants out of Annalise Keating (Viola Davis) types—calculated, powerful and cunning in the same calculated, powerful and cunning quality of a Kerry Washington in Scandal.
 In other instances, it’s an edgy black dude named James “Ghost” St. Patrick (Power) or Lucious Lyon (Empire) with the dreamy eyes and punishing stare who doesn’t give a fuck.
-From world-changing black excellence to every cool character inbetween, the awkward and insecure in all that greatness rarely sits at the center.
+From world changing black excellence to every cool character in-between, the awkward and insecure in all that greatness rarely sits at the centre.

-Moments like this are sprinkled throughout this season, whether it be Issa’s ride-or-die careerist friend Molly whose career-isms drive her to make bad decisions.
+Moments like this are sprinkled throughout this seasonal joint, whether it be Issa’s ride-or-die careerist friend Molly whose career-isms drive her to make bad decisions.
 Or Issa herself whose whole adult life is a bad decision.
-Blackness in Insecure isn’t rested on the burden to be powerful, cool, insightful, and progressive.
+Blackness in Insecure isn’t rested on the burden to be powerful, cool, insightful and progressive.
 It rests on the idea that messy insecurities move tantamount with the black excellence we often want to present.